-- 1. Section 8 of the NVRA requires States to maintain clean and accurate voter registration records. - 2.
-For at least 16 of its counties, Michigan has failed to live up to this requirement. - 3.
-Leelanau County has more registered voters than it has adult citizens who are over the age of 18.
-That number of voters on the rolls is impossibly high. - 4.
-An additional 15 counties-Antrim, Benzie, Charlevoix, Cheboygan, Emmet, Grand Traverse, Iosco, Kalkaska, Keweenaw, Livingston, Mackinac, Oakland, Otsego, Roscommon, and Washtenaw-have voter registration rates that exceed 90 percent of adult citizens over the age of 18.
-That figure far eclipses the national and statewide voter registration rate in recent elections. - 5.
-Based on this and other evidence, Defendants are failing to make a reasonable effort to conduct appropriate list maintenance as required by the NVRA.
+4. None of this is surprising.
+At least 16 counties in Michigan have registration rates that far eclipse the national and statewide voter registration rate in recent elections.
+Leelanau County has more active registered voters than it has adult citizens who are over the age of 18.
+That number of voters on the rolls is impossibly high.
+An additional 15 counties-Antrim, Benzie, Charlevoix, Cheboygan, Emmet, Grand Traverse, Iosco, Kalkaska, Keweenaw, Livingston, Mackinac, Oakland, Otsego, Roscommon, and Washtenaw-have active voter registration rates that exceed 90 percent of adult citizens over the age of 18.

+5. Based on this and other evidence, Defendants are failing to make a reasonable effort to conduct appropriate list maintenance as required by the NVRA.